GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-site/configuration-site.md

   "additionalInformation": "Updated On is Missing"
 ```

-### What Invenco Sends if the Blankout Video in the Site Configuration Update Notification is not in the Invenco Cloud
+### What Invenco Sends if the Blankout Video in the Site Configuration Update Notification is not in the Invenco Cloud and Can Not Be Downloaded from S3
 Follow [Default Error Handling](#default-error-handling).

 ```javascript